Learn All About The IRS Fresh Start Initiative

 Additionally, for taxpayers who have demonstrated that they are unable to pay their tax bill in full, the IRS offers a Fresh Start Offer in Compromise.
 This will need the assistance of a professional tax preparation service, as negotiating with the IRS to pay less than the full amount owed can be tricky.
 Essentially, the taxpayer will show that paying the full amount of taxes owed will create an insurmountable financial hardship.

 In these cases, the IRS may forgive a portion of the amount owed.
 Usually, you’ll have to agree to direct withdrawal of installment payments from a bank account.

 Is the IRS Fresh Start Compromise Available for Me?

-Determining if you qualify for a Fresh Start from the IRS is done on a case by case basis.
+First and foremost, the IRS determines if you qualify for a Fresh Start on a case by case basis.
 There’s a phrase “You can’t bleed a turnip,” which applies here.
 Essentially, the IRS will take into account a tax payer’s income, expenses, and whether or not the amount of money that they agree to accept from a reduced compromise will be greater than or equal to the amount they could realistically expect to receive from a taxpayer.
-The IRS will take into account future income, as well.
-Offers in Compromise are determined by three criteria:
+Additionally, the IRS will take into account future income, as well.
+There are three criteria to determine Offers In Compromise:

 How Long Does the Fresh Start Take With the IRS?

 Beginning the process starts with a phone call to a reputable tax processing service.
-Once the process begins, it can take anywhere from several months to a year to reach a compromise or put a payment plan in place with the IRS.
+Then, once the process begins, it can take anywhere from several months to a year to reach a compromise or put a payment plan in place with the IRS.